brunilda-sa/multilabel_classification/README.md

-# Multi-label Classification for satellite imagery
+# Multi-label classification for Satellite Images

 This project is about labeling satellite images chips with various atmospheric conditions and rare land cover/land use phenomena.
 This images are segments of a larger image of the Amazon Rainforest